m13253/scriptvisor/Readme.md

 All shutdown scripts need to be executed before Scriptvisor exits.
 You may choose "Force Quit" in the tray icon menu if it takes too long.

+### PowerShell execution policy problem

+By default, PowerShell will require scripts to be digitally signed.
+You will have to set execution policy to `RemoteSigned` or `Unrestricted` to use Scriptvisor.

+1. Open PowerShell as Administrator (Right click and select "Run as Administrator")

+2. Type `Set-ExecutionPolicy RemoteSigned`

 ## License

 Scriptvisor is licensed under BSD-3-Clause, see [LICENSE](LICENSE) for more details.